Upcoming Group Trip Dates:

 Today begins the overland trip by private vehicle to Mt.
 Everest National Park.
 The Friendship Highway will take you by the turquoise waters of mystical Yamdrok lake, akin to Canada's Lake Louise in Banff, but grander in scale.
 From there, you'll view Karola Glacier and then onto Gyantse - home of the largest stupa in Tibet - before reaching your destination for the day.
 Shigatse is home to Tashi Lhunpo Monastery, seat of the Panchen Lama, the highest ranking Tibetan Buddhist Lama in the People's Republic of China.
 Distance: 340km.

-Today will be another breathtaking day on the Friendship Highway, winding through high-altitude valleys toward New Tingri.
-This is a small and basic town that has grown up around a Tibetan village, offering a short hike to some nice views of the area.
+Today will be another breathtaking day on the Friendship Highway, winding through high-altitude valleys toward New Tingri (Shegar).
+This is a small and basic town that has grown up around a Tibetan village, with an interesting and ancient Tibetan fortress Dzong that sits atop a nearby ridge.
 This will be the most basic accommodation of the trip.
-The following day we will rise well before sunrise and journey to Basecamp to the catch the sun's morning greeting of the highest point on earth (weather permitting).
+The following day you will rise well before sunrise and journey to Rongbuk Monastery to the catch the sun's morning greeting of the highest point on earth (weather permitting).
 Distance: 290km.

 The morning drive to Lhasa Gonggar Airport follows the great Yarlung Tsampo River and offers beautiful views of idyllic Tibetan farming villages along the way.
 A late afternoon flight awaits to take you from Lhasa back to the lowlands of the Sichuan basin.